Pastor Robert Lee IV Spoke Against His Ancestor's Hate At The VMAs

 Of course, viewers were super appreciative of Pastor Robert Lee IV's speech and used Twitter to show their support.

-After Pastor Robert Lee IV finished his speech and made a call to action for those watching the show, he introduced the crowd to Heather Heye's mother, Susan Bro.
+After Pastor Robert Lee IV finished his speech and made a call to action for those watching the show, he introduced the crowd to Heather Heyer's mother, Susan Bro.
 Bro spoke about her heroic daughter who died fighting for her beliefs during the rallies in Charlottesville, and left the audience in tears.

-Bro also presented the Best Fight Against the System VMA award, which all six nominees ended up winning in honor of “many ways to show diversity” of social issues.

-Needless to say, each segment was emotional — and to see a direct descendent standing of Robert E. Lee standing next to Susan Bro on stage was truly overwhelming.
+Bro also presented the Best Fight Against the System award at the VMAs, which all six nominees ended up winning in honor of “many ways to show diversity” of social issues.
+Needless to say, each segment was emotional — and to see a direct descendent of Robert E. Lee standing next to Susan Bro on stage was truly overwhelming.

 Subscribe to Elite Daily's official newsletter, The Edge, for more stories you don't want to miss.